 "Modeling Truth for Semantics" (latest version)

 ABSTRACT: The Tarskian notion of truth-in-a-model is the paradigm formal capture of our pre-theoretical notion of truth for semantic purposes.
 But what exactly makes Tarski’s construction so well suited for semantics is seldom discussed.
-In my “Metasemantics and Singular Reference” a certain requirement on the successful formal modeling of truth for semantics – “locality-per-reference” – is articulated against a background discussion of metasemantics and its relation to truth-conditional semantics.
+My book Semantics, Metasemantics, Aboutness articulates a certain requirement on the successful formal modeling of truth for semantics – “locality-per-reference” – against a background discussion of metasemantics and its relation to truth-conditional semantics.
 It is a requirement on any formal capture of sentential truth vis-à-vis the interpretation of singular terms and it is clearly met by the Tarskian notion.
 In this paper another such requirement is explored – “locality-per-application” – which is a requirement on a formal capture of sentential truth vis-à-vis the interpretation of predicates.
 This second requirement is also clearly met by the Tarskian notion.
 The two requirements taken together offer a fuller answer than has been hitherto available to the question of what makes Tarski’s notion of truth-in-a-model especially well suited for semantics.

 "Realism and Instrumentalism in Metaphysical Explanation" (latest version)